Sergey Bubka: World record progression

 Bubka broke the world record for men's pole vault 35 times during his career.
 He broke the outdoor world record 17 times and the indoor world record 18 times.
-Bubka lost his outdoor world record only once in his illustrious career.
-After Thierry Vigneron, of France, broke his record on 31 August 1984 at the Golden Gala international track meet in Rome, Bubka subsequently reclaimed the record on his next attempt on the same runway, just minutes later.
+Bubka lost his outdoor world record only once in his career.
+After Thierry Vigneron, of France, broke his record on August 31, 1984 at the Golden Gala international track meet in Rome, Bubka subsequently reclaimed the record on his next attempt on the same runway minutes later.

 Technique

-Bubka possessed great strength, speed and gymnastic abilities.
-He gripped the pole higher than most vaulters to get extra leverage, though Bubka himself played down the effect of grip alone.
+Bubka gripped the pole higher than most vaulters to get extra leverage, though Bubka himself played down the effect of grip alone.

-His development and mastery of the Petrov/Bubka technical model is also considered a key to his success.
-(A technical model is a sequence of positions and pressures which describe the method and style form of pole vaulting.)
-The Petrov/Bubka model is considered superior to many others today, because it allows the vaulter to continuously put energy into the pole while rising towards the bar.
+His development of the Petrov/Bubka technical model is also considered a key to his success.
+The Petrov/Bubka model allows the vaulter to continuously put energy into the pole while rising towards the bar.
 Most conventional models focus on creating maximum bend in the pole before leaving the ground, by planting the pole heavily in the pole vault box.
 The Petrov/Bubka model follows the technique used by Kjell Isaksson, which concentrates on driving the pole up, rather than bending it while planting it on the landing pad, combined with high running speed.
 While the traditional models depended on the recoil by bending the pole, the Petrov/Bubka model may exploit the recoil of the pole and exert more energy on the pole during the swinging action.